-Extensive experiments on ImageNet at $64^2$, $256^2$, and $512^2$, demonstrating that \Approach{} \textbf{consistently outperforms} both state-of-the-art distillation methods and strong train-from-scratch baselines in terms of \emph{both} generation quality and training efficiency.
-In particular, compared to its closely related counterpart, 2-rectified flow++~\citep{lee2024improving}, \Approach{} reduces FID by \textbf{33.4\%} while requiring only \textbf{10\%} of the total compute.
-Beyond empirical gains, \Approach{} introduces a practical shift in how few-step generative models can be trained.
-Existing distillation pipelines depend heavily on high-end training GPUs, making hyperparameter tuning and repeated runs prohibitively expensive.
-In contrast, \Approach{} offloads the majority of computation to the inference-driven reflow stage, which can be executed on widely available consumer- or inference-grade accelerators, and requires only a lightweight MeanFlow training phase.
-The training stage of \Approach{} accounts for merely \textbf{17\%} of the total GPU hours used by AYF\citep{sabour2025align}.
+Beyond empirical gains, \Approach{} suggests a more practical training paradigm for few-step generative models.
+Existing distillation pipelines rely heavily on high-end training GPUs, making hyperparameter tuning and repeated runs prohibitively expensive.
+In contrast, \Approach{} shifts most computation to an inference-driven reflow stage that can be executed on widely available consumer- or inference-grade accelerators, followed by a lightweight MeanFlow training phase.
+Overall, the training cost in \Approach{} accounts for only \textbf{17\%} of the total GPU hours used by AYF~\cite{sabour2025align}.